What Is Neurofibromatosis?

-Neurofibromatoses are genetic disorders of the nervous system.
-Mainly, these disorders affect the growth and development of nerve cell tissue.
+Neurofibromatosis is a genetic disorder of the nervous system.
+Tumors form on your nerve tissues.
+Mainly, neurofibromatosis disorders affect the growth and development of nerve cell tissue.
 The disorders are known as neurofibromatosis type 1 (NF1) and neurofibromatosis type 2 (NF2).
 NF1 is the more common type of neurofibromatosis.
-Schwannomatosis has recently been identified as a third and more rare type of neurofibromatosis, but little is known about it.
+Schwannomatosis has recently been identified as a third and more rare type of neurofibromatosis, but doctors don’t know much about it yet.

-NF1, also called von Recklinghausen NF or peripheral NF, is characterized by multiple café au lait spots (patches of tan or light brown skin) and neurofibromas (soft, fleshy growths) on or under the skin.
-Enlargement and deformation of bones and curvature of the spine (scoliosis) may also occur.
+You may also hear NF1 called Recklinghausen disease, von Recklinghausen disease, von Recklinghausen’s phakomatosis, von Recklinghausen’s neurofibromatosis, neurofibroma (multiple), neurofibromatosis-pheochromocytoma-duodenal carcinoid syndrome, or peripheral neurofibromatosis.
+It causes multiple café au lait spots (patches of tan or light brown skin) and neurofibromas (soft, fleshy growths) on or under your skin.
+It can also cause enlarged or deformed bones and curvature of the spine (scoliosis).
 Occasionally, tumors may develop in the brain, on cranial nerves, or on the spinal cord.
-More than 50% of people with NF1 also have learning disabilities.
+About 50% to 75% of people with NF1 also have learning disabilities.

-NF2, also called bilateral acoustic NF (BAN), is much less common than NF1 and is characterized by multiple tumors on the cranial and spinal nerves.
-Tumors that affect both of the auditory nerves and hearing loss beginning in the teens or early twenties are generally the first symptom of NF2.
+NF2 is also called bilateral acoustic neurofibromatosis, vestibular schwannoma neurofibromatosis, or central neurofibromatosis.
+It’s much less common than NF1 and is characterized by multiple tumors on the cranial and spinal nerves.
+Tumors that affect both of the auditory nerves and hearing loss beginning in the teens or early 20s are generally the first symptoms of NF2.

 The following symptoms appear in people with NF1:

-Neurofibromas that occur on or under the skin, sometimes even deep within the body; these are benign (harmless) tumors; however, in rare cases, they can turn malignant or cancerous.
+- Neurofibromas that occur on or under the skin, sometimes even deep within the body.
+These are benign (harmless) tumors.
+But in rare cases, they can turn malignant or cancerous.

 People with NF2 often display the following symptoms: